krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
 = 2025.03.14    - version 4.0.3 =
-* Fix           - Limit the max size of a log message from the frontend to 1000 to prevent large logs from being created.
+* Fix           - Limit the max size of a log message from the frontend to 1000 characters to prevent large logs from being created.

 = 2025.02.20    - version 4.0.2 =
 * Fix           - Bumped release version.